WSU-kduncan/ceg3120-cicd-JordanHenman/README-CI.md

 This command will list the current version of docker, it if lists a version then you have successfully installed docker.

+My reference for installing Docker desktop: [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)

-Guide for testing docker: [https://docs.docker.com/get-started/](https://docs.docker.com/get-started/)
+My Reference for testing docker: [https://docs.docker.com/get-started/](https://docs.docker.com/get-started/)

 ## Manually Setting up a Container